Recrucity/RobloxProfitReporter/README.md

      The first time you open the program, there should not be a file called lasttime.txt.
      (This only applies to first time, other times it doesn't matter!)

+    - Program crashing on launch (Using the latest .py file) Make sure you have the following installed with python: requests, configparser, colorama
+    To install one of them, open cmd/terminal and type "pip install [packagename"

     - Message me on Discord if you have an questions.
 Recrucity#4040 -
   </body>
 </html>